LucianoArgolo22/RestApi_Flask_Mysql_Grafana_Docker/README.md

 REST API created with Python, the web/Api framework Flask and MySQL, with the protocol HTTP and the methos GET and POST.

+- To test locally the poetry dependencies must be installed:
+    - `pip install poetry`
+    - `poetry install`
+    - And the configuration of the connection of mysql, must be set as the the default (user=root, password=password and host=localhost, if running mysql of the docker compose)

+- To test locally with Docker:
+    - Have docker installed
+    - run docker-compose up, where the docker compose file is located.
+    - You are ready to play with the endpoints, grafana, mysql and the repo

 Connection Tools:
    - Mysql server:
         - host: localhost